fotsingk/digiShop/README.md

 ## 📜 License

-This project is licensed under LGPL v3 .
+This project is licensed under personal License.
 Please contact the developer for more information.